ogdendavis/saratogaspringsdoodles/src/cms/litters/mini-australian-labradoodles.md

   - "3."
   - "4"
   - "5."
+  - "6."
+  - "7."
+  - "8."
+  - "9."
 size:
   min: 18
   max: 25
 colors: Red
 date: 2024-08-01T03:22:11.264Z
 ---
 This will be a repeat pairing with these two, they had the sweetest red puppies last summer.
 They have a sweet calm temperament and love their people fiercely.
-Goldie and Miles have been bred and we should confirm pregnancy July 1st
+Goldie and Miles have been bred and are due July 31st!
+Fill out an application if you are interested in getting on this list.